robolaunch/cloudy/docs/Electrical&ElectronicalDesign/ElectronicalRequirements/README.md

-# General Robot Build Roadmap:
-This roadmap shows the order of parts to be selected for robot manufacture for all robot types.
-Starting from step 1, you can create the robot you want to build.
-Cloudy Robot was created with use this roadmap.
-<iframe style="border:none" width="800" height="450" src="https://whimsical.com/embed/BUsidHoXK9xqfDExd4iyRW@7YNFXnKbYmPnTJDWNcchx"></iframe>

 # Chassis
 The Cloudy AGV (Automated Guided Vehicle) features a differential drive control system with free-wheeling capabilities on all four sides.
 It is designed for indoor operation on flat floors and has a maximum carrying capacity of 30 kilograms.
 Additional payloads, such as robotic arms and drones, can be integrated onto the Cloudy platform to increase its functionality.
 <br>